huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_mysql_instance.html.markdown

   as an existing instance name.
 The value must be 4 to 64 characters in length and start with a letter.
 It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores (_).
-  Changing this parameter will create a new resource.

 * `flavor` - (Required) Specifies the instance specifications.
 Please use `gaussdb_mysql_flavors` data source to fetch the available flavors.
-  Changing this parameter will create a new resource.

 * `password` - (Required) Specifies the database password.
 The value must be 8 to 32 characters in length, including uppercase and lowercase letters, digits, and special characters, such as ~!@#%^*-_=+?
 You are advised to enter a strong password to improve security, preventing security risks such as brute force cracking.
-  Changing this parameter will create a new resource.

 * `vpc_id` -  (Required) Specifies the VPC ID.
   Changing this parameter will create a new resource.